pykello/dartlang-bzip2/README.md

 The goal of this library is to implement [bzip2](http://www.bzip.org/) compression/decompression algorithms for [dartlang](http://www.dartlang.org/).

+The algorithm used here is bases on [7zip](http://www.7-zip.org/)'s source code.

 ##Example Usage
 The following code reads a compressed text file and prints it line by line: